-They're a great looking pair of speakers, and they sound even better.
-You'll need to avoid tucking them away on a bookshelf unless you want their soundstage's width to suffer, but given the clearance, their quality will blow you away.
+They're a great-looking pair of speakers, and they sound even better.
+You'll need to avoid tucking them away on a bookshelf unless you want their soundstage width to suffer, but given the clearance, their quality will blow you away.
 In our opinion, these are the best hi-fi speakers you can buy, bar none.

-The Tannoy Eclipse 2 are our top choice when it comes to floor standing speakers.
+The Tannoy Eclipse 2 is our top choice when it comes to floor-standing speakers.
 They're lovely and detailed, and there's plenty of kick there when the music gets going.

 Like the Bronze 2 speakers above, you'll need to be careful with where you place them, as reviewers have noted that locating them in a corner can cause their sound to boom a little, but with a bit of thought, these speakers will be the perfect complement to your Hi-Fi setup.